goladus/ff4fepr/README.md

 ### Current Status

 Ff4fepr is currently focused on implementing python libraries for extracting data from and modifing the Final Fantasy IV/Free Enterprise ROM.
 Although much of this is replicating PinkPuff's work on ff4kster, that tool is designed as a manual editor.
-This is intended to be a programmatic one, which can potentially power editors with various frontend designs.
+This is intended to be a programmatic one, with feature more suitable to making a variety of large-scale changes based on rules and logic, which is what most randomizers do.
 The included command-line tool is primarily developed for testing libraries, though it is still usable to make modifications and randomizations to Free Enterprise rom files.

+The API, such as it is, is still entirely in flux, largely undocumented and subject to change.

 ### Warning about Cheating